-The DSL/Safeguarding Officer will fully support all members of staff/volunteers in following this procedure.
+The Management Committee/Registered Person will fully support all members of staff in following this procedure.
 Following an allegation or investigation:

 - Staff and volunteers who work with issues of child protection may themselves need support in dealing with the emotional distress this can cause.
-They can talk to the setting's DSL or Safeguarding Officer and any of the appropriate agencies listed in Appendix A; - Staff, volunteers or management members may also be subject to allegations of abusing children in relation to their work for the setting.
+They can talk to the setting's DSL or Safeguarding Officer and any of the appropriate agencies listed in Appendix A. - Staff, volunteers, or management members may also be subject to allegations of abusing children/young people in relation to their work for the setting.
 While support will be offered to these individuals by the setting, we will ensure that the agency dealing with the matter is given all assistance in pursuing any investigation and the Bristol LADO will be informed.
-The disciplinary procedure may be implemented.
+The disciplinary procedure may be implemented. - Staff and volunteers may also experience abuse outside of the work setting.
+They can talk to the setting's DSL or line manager to seek support.
+E.g. Domestic Abuse